 The process of certification includes an examination of the central ICS and inspection of a proportion of these registered growers through a physical site visit, contracted to a number of international organic inspectors possessing experience in both the country's crops and cultural techniques.
 Site inspections will be conducted in all cases where individual landholdings are in excess of 5 ha in total farm size.

-The period in which full certification may be granted will take into account and recognise that farming practices and methodologies may have been operating in accordance with the pdf NASAA Organic Standard (721 KB), particularly where modern, conventional farming methodologies have not been extensively employed.
+The period in which full certification may be granted will take into account and recognise that farming practices and methodologies may have been operating in accordance with the pdf NASAA Organic Standard (1.56 MB), particularly where modern, conventional farming methodologies have not been extensively employed.

 It is important to note that NASAA must certify all elements of the supply chain from production to processing, transport, handling and export.